TD Garden: Tickets, Parking, Seating & Bag Policy Guide

 Where is TD Garden located and how do I get there?

-TD Garden is located at 100 Legends Way in Boston, Massachusetts, and sits directly above North Station, making it easily accessible by MBTA commuter rail, subway (Green and Orange Lines), and Amtrak.
+TD Garden is located at 100 Legends Way in Boston, Massachusetts, directly above North Station, making it accessible by MBTA Commuter Rail, the Green and Orange Lines, and Amtrak’s Downeaster.

-log the coasters, stadiums, and venues you’ve experienced, rate TD Garden, and see what your friends thought.
+Log the coasters, stadiums, and venues you’ve experienced, rate TD Garden visitor guide, and see what your friends thought.
 Get the ThrillZing app.